cling-com/cling-sync/test/README.md

 # Integration Tests

-Integration tests are tests that run against a real repository using the CLI.
+Integration tests run against a real repository using the CLI.

 ## Running the tests